Types of cancer

 Eating well and being a healthy weight can prevent bowel, or colorectal, cancer

 One in eight women will develop breast cancer at some stage in their lifetime

 Being a healthy weight can help to protect against gallbladder cancer

 Drinking alcohol, and being overweight or obese, increase the risk

-Not smoking is the best way to cut your risk but healthy eating is important too
+Not smoking is the best way to cut your risk but not taking supplements is important too

-Not smoking, and eating a healthy diet, can reduce your risk of this cancer
+Being a healthy weight and not drinking alcohol can reduce your risk of this cancer

 Nasopharyngeal cancer is rare but there are ways to reduce your risk

 Cancer of the oesophagus is becoming more common but you can reduce your risk

 Find the most up-to-date advice on ovarian cancer and how to reduce your risk